What Is Dark Chocolate (and Why Do We Love It So Much)?

 - Cocoa powder can be sweet or bitter, and has the least amount of cocoa butter

-- Couverture has the most cocoa butter; great for melting, dipping, and molding
+- Couverture has the most cocoa butter, which makes it great for melting, dipping, and molding